-It’s a way of measuring the total amount of air in your lungs, and how much air is left after you have breathed out as far as you can.
+A lung volume test is a way of measuring the total amount of air in your lungs, and how much air is left after you have breathed out as far as you can.

 What’s it used for?

-What happens during the test?
+What happens during a lung volume test?

-To measure your lung volume you will sit in a sealed, clear box with a clip on your nose to make sure that no air escapes from your nose.
-Changes in pressure inside the box help to determine your lung volume.
+To measure your lung volume, you will sit in a sealed, clear box which looks like a shower cubicle.
+It’s sometimes called a body-box which can sound a bit alarming, but it is perfectly safe.
+You’ll wear a clip on your nose to make sure that no air escapes from your nose.

 The method used to measure lung volumes may vary depending on your condition or the equipment that is available at your hospital.

 Lung volume is measured in litres.
 Your predicted total lung capacity (TLC) is based on your age, height, sex and ethnicity, so results will differ from person to person.
 Normal results typically range between 80% and 120% of the prediction.